Students with Disabilities

 We will do our best to provide appropriate support for students with a disability, and we have put in place a number of changes to procedures and to our campus to make our courses more accessible, which is also reflected in the diversity of students studying with us.

 Not only will we advise you further about claiming for Student Finance’s Disabled Students’ Allowance (DSA), we will help you to access and complete the relevant forms, advise you on gaining evidence of your disability for DSA, book your needs assessment and put you in touch with your DSA funded non-medical helper support.

-To start the disability support process, please contact a member of our dedicated HE Support and Wellbeing team on 01803 540547 or pop by the Student Support Hub, on the ground floor of University Centre South Devon.
+To start the disability support process, please contact a member of our dedicated Disability team on 01803 540728 or pop by the Student Support Hub, on the ground floor of University Centre South Devon.

-You can also self-refer to our Support and Wellbeing team through declaring your disability on your UCAS application form (if applicable).
+You can also self-refer to the team through declaring your disability on your UCAS application form (if applicable).